 By Michael Ashcraft —

-When the communist Eastern Bloc dissolved, the land of Genghis Khan saw a resurgence of Buddhism.
-But another religion has taken root and is steadily growing, Christianity in Mongolia.
+When the communist Eastern Bloc dissolved, Mongolia, the land of Genghis Khan, saw a resurgence of Buddhism.
+But another religion has taken root and is steadily growing, Christianity.

 Newfound religious freedom after decades of communist/atheistic repression led to thousands coming to Christ, with over 50,000 followers of Jesus in a country of 3.2 million, or roughly 1.8% of the population, according to Joshua Project.